 Other than for Little House roleplay?
-In my soap, beef tallow/suet takes the place of palm oil, a product that has to be imported and has led to widespread rainforest destruction and exploitation of workers.
+In my soap, beef tallow takes the place of palm oil, a product that has to be imported and has led to widespread rainforest destruction and exploitation of workers.
 Tallow is a locally produced waste product that significantly reduces the life cycle impact of soap.
-I buy tallow from local, ethical butchers that do not use hormones and antibiotics and ensure a good life and a humane death.
-(A couple of my soaps do use 1% stearic acid, which is derived from vegetable oils, including palm.
-But better than the 30-40% straight palm oil in most soap formulations.)
+I buy tallow from local butchers who buy from local farmers that ensure animals are hormone and antibiotic free and have a good life and a humane death.
+(Currently, my fat comes from Butchers of Distinction in Toronto.)
+A couple of my soaps do use 1% stearic acid, which is derived from vegetable oils, including palm.
+But better than the 30-40% straight palm oil in most soap formulations.

 How are soaps scented?